mobilerobot-io/mobilerobot.io/content/projects/control-system.md

 category: project
 ---

-The first couple _mobile robot_ kits I played with where really awesome, but after an hour of playing with the "demo" programs, as amazing as they were got boring pretty quick.
+The first couple _mobile robot_ kits I played with where awesome, and really eye opening in terms what they are capable of, but after an hour of playing with the "demo" programs, as amazing as they were got boring pretty quick.<!--more-->

 After all, how many things can you do with a little car that races around a line, or wanders through a contrived mazed avoid collisions with walls.
-I want more from a robot!<!--more-->

-## Modular Controls
+How can we combine these neat sensors in a set of software tools that can be easily re-used to create reconfigurable robots, to some extent support "live" hardware swapping?

+## Zero Downtime Software

+Also, how can we manage the software on a live robot?
+This sounds like a job for industrial strength, _distributed system_ with a friendly API.
+Is it possible?

+Oh, it has to be all OpenSource.
+It is entirely acceptable, and preferable to use other well established Open Source products.

+Let's see what it takes to move these toy kits to a useful part of our everyday life.

+## Human Or Computer Controlled Vehical

+We are going to build a _modular_ control system, both hardware and software.
+There are a number of different hardware configurations we would like to experiment and work with, likewise, there is a variety of software configruations and algorithms that we are going to want to use.

+Let's identify a couple key reasons the software has been designed as
+modular:

+### Switching Vehical Controllers

 The first thing that comes to mind is a modular control system.
 While the ultimate goal is to create a _self driving_ vehical, that should